ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

    - Reviving and surviving during a beatmap is considered as passing it.
 7. Use of the Visual Settings to alter background dim or disable beatmap elements like storyboards and skins is allowed.
    - Custom skin elements must not be used to alter core gameplay mechanics.
-8. If a game ends in a draw it will be nullified and the beatmap replayed, herein called a *rematch*.
+8. If a game ends in a draw it will be nullified and the beatmap played again in a rematch.
 9. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
    - "Lag spikes" are not considered a valid reason to nullify a beatmap.
    - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
 If that is not possible, e.g. by virtue of a technical issue, *both* teams will be allowed to swap rosters.